LukasZierahn/ICHealthHack2019/README.md

 # ICHealthHack2019

 Group name: Humans vs Pathogens

-Idea: Bacteria health education game
+Category: Health education game

-Between white blood cells and bacteria.
+White blood cells (leukocytes) attack pathogen cells once these exceed a certain (int) MIN_NUMBER_OF_PATHOGENS.

-Different strains of bacteria and different classes of white blood cells.
+There will be different strains of bacteria attacking cells and being attacked by leukocytes.
-Random assignment of white blood cell or specific bacteria, and descriptions given
+Upon random assignment of white blood cell or specific strain of bacteria, there a description of the cell/phagocyte's role will be given.

+Description of different components of our game:

+.Front end:
+- Unity

+.Server side:
+- JS